fmqa/erc-irc-format/README.md

   :bind (:map erc-mode-map ("C-c q" . erc-irc-format)))
 ```

-The package also includes an Erc module `erc-normalize` which enables yanking formatted text into the Erc input line.
-The module may be enabled via customizing `erc-modules` or by executing `M-x erc-normalize-enable`.
+The package also includes an Erc module `erc-irc-format-normalize` which enables yanking formatted text into the Erc input line.
+The module may be enabled via customizing `erc-modules` or by executing `M-x erc-irc-format-normalize-enable`.

 # Usage